 Downtown – Lodo – City Park

 Downtown Denver hosts the tallest buildings in Denver.
 Residentally, downtown consists of mostly condos, apartments, and older lofts.
-Lodo, Union Station and Ballpark have recently been transformed with hundreds of high end, multi-unit apartment high rises.
-Good news is we offer a condo discount for smaller apartments.
+LoDo, Union Station and Ballpark have recently been transformed with hundreds of high end, multi-unit apartment highrises.
+The good news is that we offer a discount for smaller condos.
 Find your inspection pricing here.

-East of downtown is Rino and City park.
+East of downtown is RiNo and City Park.
 These areas are currently redeveloping with a mix of 1920-1950s single family homes, and modern row home duplexes.
-This is a very popular area currently, and an abundance of new resturants, bars and housing.
+This is a very popular area currently, with an abundance of new restaurants, bars and housing.
 As inspectors, this area has many older homes with a broad mix of fix and flips and original homes.
 Many of the houses in this area are 1950s ranch style homes with crawlspaces.
 Older homes in these neighborhoods with older plumbing and multiple units are good candidates for our mold air sample testing.

-In the very center of the Denver Metro is Capital Hill.
-Named for hosting the Capital building, this is one of Denver’s most iconic neighborhoods.
+In the very center of the Denver Metro is Capitol Hill.
+Named for hosting the Capitol building, this is one of Denver’s most iconic neighborhoods.
 Housing wise, this area is full of 1900-1960s, 3-5 story apartment buildings.
-Most of these units are rentals, however, many of them have been converted to single owner units.
-These buildings have shared enterences, and most of them do not have exterior balconies.
+Most of these units are rentals.
+However, many of them have been converted to single owner units.
+These buildings have shared entrances, and most of them do not have exterior balconies.
 Make sure you find one with a parking lot as parking is in high demand.
-There is also a mix of newer apartments and older high rises as well.
+There is also a mix of newer apartments and older highrises as well.

 South of the main downtown area is Baker.
 Baker is Denver’s oldest neighborhood for single family homes.
-This whole area is populated with turn of the century houses.
+This whole area is populated with turn-of-the- century houses.
 1890s-1920s.
-If you love old tudors or victorian styles, this is where you will find them, but you will have to pay quite the premium.
-As inspectors, these buildings usually have very old foundations (sometimes stacked stones) which we try to carefully evalutate.
+If you love old Tudors or Victorian styles, this is where you will find them – but you will have to pay quite the premium.
+As inspectors, these buildings usually have very old foundations (sometimes stacked stones) which we try to carefully evaluate.
 Also, the height and pitch of the roofs in these areas make them very hard to walk and inspect.
 Older neighborhoods typically have some older plumbing present.
 We recommend a water quality test in this area because of the possibility of lead supply piping.

 Cherry Creek – Hill Top – Virginia Village

-Cherry Creek is south east of downtown.
+Cherry Creek is southeast of downtown.
 It is well know as the most expensive area of Denver.
 The area is full of custom built homes on larger than average lots.
 North of the Cherry Creek shopping district, you will find some of the larger and nicer houses in the city.
-The average list price on homes in this area are just shy of $1 million.
+The average list price on homes in this area is just shy of $1 million.
 Also, the famous Belcaro neighborhood is in this area as well which is adjacent to the Denver Country Club.
-Many homes in this neighboorhood have basements, which causes a higher risk of higher radon levels.
+Many homes in this neighborhood have basements, which can have higher radon levels.
 Make sure you order a radon test with your inspection.

 LoHi – Highlands – Edgewater

 If you have lived in Denver for the last 10 years, the neighborhood that has changed the most is the Highlands.
-Named for being adjacent to downtown but with higher elevation, this area has been completely redeveloped with high end condos, apartment buildings and modern row homes.
+Named for being adjacent to downtown, but with higher elevation, this area has been completely redeveloped with high end condos, apartment buildings and modern row homes.
 Slot homes, or row homes in this area were so popular that Denver’s City Council put a moratorium on further construction of this style.
-However, they are very prevalent.
+However, they are still very prevalent.
 These units typically have an HOA, so it is important to understand what they cover, and how much that costs.
-But many of them have rooftop balconies which gives you a great view of Denver.
-(And a great veiw of the roof coverings during your inspection)
+But many of them have rooftop balconies which give you a great view of Denver (and a great view of the roof coverings during your inspection)!